 Jefferson modeled the Rotunda after the Pantheon, a second-century temple in Rome.
 Construction began in 1822 and was completed in 1826, shortly after Jefferson’s death on July 4 of that year.
 Built at a cost of almost $60,000, it was the last structure to be finished on the Lawn.
 Together with Monticello, the Academical Village is designated as a UNESCO World Heritage site.

 Hours of Operation

 The Rotunda is open daily from 9 am to 5 pm.

-Historical tours are offered free of charge and meet daily at 10 am, 11 am, 2 pm, 3 pm, and 4 pm in the Rotunda's Lower East Oval Room.
+Historical tours are offered free of charge and meet daily at 10 am, 11 am, and 2 pm in the Rotunda's Lower East Oval Room.

 In the News

 "This institution will be based on the illimitable freedom of the human mind.
 For here we are not afraid to follow truth wherever it may lead, nor to tolerate any error so long as reason is left free to combat it."